ljubitje/nobel.si/README.md

 # nobel.si
-this is theme code for nobel.si Shopify shop please read the LICENSE
+this is the theme code for (unpublished) nobel.si Shopify shop please read the LICENSE